-Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.
+sustainable investment

 Is a specific index designated as a reference benchmark to meet the sustainable investment objective?

-The reference index, JPMorgan ESG Asia Credit Index TR USD index, is not a specific index designated as a reference benchmark to determine whether the Sub-Fund meets the sustainable investment objective, as the Sub-Investment Manager considers that the sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.
+The reference index, JPMorgan ESG Asia Credit Index TR USD index, is not a specific index designated as a reference benchmark to determine whether the Sub-Fund meets Reference benchmarks the sustainable investment objective, as the Sub-Investment Manager considers that the are indexes to measure sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.
 Thus, JPMorgan ESG Asia Credit Index TR USD index is used as a benchmark for performance comparison purposes only and not as a reference benchmark for SFDR purposes.